SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 Add text of your choice to Contents by any of the following methods.

--   Main Menu ?
-Add ?
-Text
+- Main Menu -> Add -> Text
--   Content Tab (lower right menu) ?
-Add Content ?
-Text
+- Content Tab (lower right menu) -> Add Content -> Text
--   Right-click within the Content Tab ?
-Add Content ?
-Text
+- Right-click within the Content Tab -> Add Content -> Text

 ### Adding Text Files

 Add a text file of your choice to Contents by any of the following methods.

--   Main Menu ?
-Add ?TextFile
+- Main Menu -> Add -> TextFile
--   Content Tab (lower right menu) ?
-Add Content ?TextFile
+- Content Tab (lower right menu) -> Add Content -> TextFile
--   Right-click within the Content Tab ?
-Add Content ?TextFile
+- Right-click within the Content Tab -> Add Content -> TextFile

 The example below shows adding a text file